Center for Pulmonary Imaging Research

 • Fetal DW-MRI (diffusion weight MRI) provides a non-invasive biomarker for pulmonary structural maturation, with a strong correlation to histological markers during tissue development in rhesus macaques.
 This method has potential for assessing human fetal development, particularly in patients with pulmonary hypoplasia.

-Learn more about our MRI technical developments.
+Learn more about our Novel MRI Acquisition and Reconstruction Strategies.